ryuz/BinaryBrain/README.md

 ## Abstract
 "LUT Networks" is one of the "Binary Deep Neural Networks" for FPGA.
-This network can implement to FPGA with high-density and high-speed
+This network run high-performance prediction on FPGA.

 ## How to use sample program (MNIST)